 The Florentine Historic Football

-Dante doesn’t mention it, a sign that in his day, the game was not played, given that his writings are also an enormous encyclopaedia of the period.
-But we know that already in the second half of the 1400s, the young Florentines played football in the streets and piazzas, wearing the colours of their livery.
+The post is the 'hunt', as they say, for the ball that ends up in the opponent's goal.
+Dante does not mention this, a sign that in his time the tournament was not played, since his work is also a formidable encyclopaedia of the time.
+But it is known that already in the second half of the 15th century, young Florentines played football in the squares and streets, decked out in their colourful liveries.

 Gradually, the most important squares of the city were used, from Piazza Santo Spirito to Santa Maria Novella to Santa Croce.
 And historical football began to be one of the entertainments used especially during the carnival period or on special occasions.
 It was immediately a tough game in which young noblemen competed to make a good impression in front of noblewomen.
 It was, however, in Santa Croce, where the tournament still takes place today, that the memorable game was played, the first one of which there is real official record, and which went down in history as the start of the tradition.

 On the rectangular field divided into two perfect squares, the two teams of 27 kickers on each side start competing for the ball after the firing of the culverins and in honour of the magnificent messenger watching from the stands.

 Shots of almost any kind are allowed and the referee-judge, aided by his six linesmen, directs the match not without effort.
 The kickers must overcome the opponent's barrier and send the ball into the net that occupies the entire width of the field.
 An error costs the other team a point.